Everyone has a role to play in safety. Below are examples of things that you can do to support safety on York University campuses.

 - Do not be fooled into giving out personal information under false pretenses.
 Verify the caller's identity and organization if solicited for surveys, products or services.

-- York will issue you a new office telephone number free of charge if you are a target of obscene or harassing phone calls.
+- York University will issue you a new office telephone number free of charge if you are a target of harassing phone calls.
 In order for Telecom York to change your number, you will be required to file a report, and they will require a recommendation and investigation by the Security Services.

 - Report to Security Services immediately when the messages are of a threatening nature.
 Additional measures may be implemented to ensure your safety.

 Strategies for students living in residence to enhance safety: